ReDI-School/intro-java/lesson7/index.md

 has_children: true
 ---

-# A closer look at types in Java

 # Strings

 As you already learned Strings are different than primitive datatpypes (byte,short, int, long, float, double, char, boolean).